awsdocs/aws-iot-docs/developerguide/device-defender-troubleshoot.md

 $aws/things/THING_NAME/defender/metrics/FORMAT/rejected
 $aws/things/THING_NAME/defender/metrics/FORMAT/accepted
 ```
-where `THING_NAME` is the name of the thing reporting the metric and `FORMAT` is either "json" or "cbor", depending on the format of the metrics report submitted by the thing\.
+`THING_NAME` is the name of the thing reporting the metric and `FORMAT` is either "JSON" or "CBOR," depending on the format of the metrics report submitted by the thing\.
 After you have subscribed, you should receive messages on these topics for each metric report submitted\.
 A `rejected` message indicates that there was a problem parsing the metric report\.
 An error message is included in the message payload to help you correct any errors in your metric report\.
-An `accepted` message indicates the metric report was parsed properly\.
+An `accepted` message indicates that the metric report was parsed properly\.

 Q: What happens if I send an empty metric in my metric report?
 A: An empty list of ports or IP addresses is always considered in conformity with the corresponding behavior\.
 If the corresponding behavior was in violation, the violation is cleared\.